jamulussoftware/jamuluswebsite/_posts/2022-01-25-Related-Projects.md

 [jamulus-server-remote](https://github.com/vdellamea/jamulus-server-remote) provides a lightweight web front-end for a headless Jamulus server running on Linux.
 It allows a user to start and stop recordings, and to zip them up and download them via a web browser.
 It is implemented in PHP.

+## Server add-on suite

+[These components](https://github.com/orgs/jamulussoftware/discussions/3085) extend the features of a Jamulus server.

+* [jamulus-lounge](https://github.com/dtinth/jamulus-lounge) adds a web-based interface that lets people listen to a Jamulus server.
+It connects to a server using a bot named **lobby**.
+* [gojam](https://github.com/dtinth/gojam) is an implementation of a Jamulus client written in Go.
+This tool is intended for headless streaming use-cases.
+Used by **jamulus-lounge**.
+* [jamviz](https://github.com/dtinth/jamviz) shows active connections of a Jamulus server that is running **jamulus-lounge**.
+Used to show activity to a livestreaming audience.

+## Koord

+Koord adds real-time video of participants to Jamulus technology in a new application, available for desktop and mobile devices.
+The [Koord.live website](https://koord.live/) offers private servers and additional playback and recording features.

+## Melomax

+The [Melomax website](https://melomax.live) offers private servers groups can use with Jamulus client software.